Why you have to attend your appointments and activities

 - approved voluntary work

 If you want to do voluntary work you need to talk to us about it.
-We must agree the work is suitable for you.
+We must agree the work is suitable.

 If you’re the person responsible for looking after a child under 16, your mutual obligation requirements are more flexible.

-If you don’t meet your mutual obligation requirements we can reduce or stop your income support.
+If you don’t meet your mutual obligation requirements, we can reduce or stop your payment.

-We may give you an exemption from mutual obligation requirements if something major happens.
-This could be:
+We may allow you to be exempt from mutual obligation requirements if something major happens.